PleXone2019/arissploit/README.md

 # About arissploit framework

 Arissploit Framework is a database of exploits, viruses and tools for penetration testing.
 Arissploit is a powerful framework includes a lot of tools for beginners.
-You can explore kernel vulnerabilities, network vulnerabilities and etc.
+You can explore operating system kernel vulnerabilities, network vulnerabilities and etc.

 # How to install arissploit